The Training Course is now closed

 The three-year training provides trainees with all the information, support, mentoring and practical experience necessary to be able to deliver high quality Alexander Technique teaching.
 Brita Forsstrom, Head of Training, has 33 years teaching experience and more than 17 years experience in teacher training.
 In addition to Brita Forsstrom and Kamal Thapen (Assistant Head), the school have regular and visiting teachers with an international outlook and experience in a wide range of professional and creative fields contributing to the depth and quality of the training.

-In addition to the basic teaching, Brita teaches some of the basic anatomy and physiology, as well as voice work, presentation skills, application to acting and playing musical instruments herself; Kamal teaches application to Tai Chi, with a half hour weekly session.
+In addition to the basic teaching, we cover voice work, presentation skills, application to acting and playing musical instruments; plus application to Tai Chi, with a half hour weekly session.
 The half hour consists of Qi Gong and Tai Chi Yang Style Short Form with awareness of Alexander principles.
 We regularly invite teachers and specialists to cover areas beyond our own abilities and knowledge.

 All trainees have one individual lesson per week alongside the course hours as part of the training.
 We hold regular one-to-one tutorials for the trainees as well as whole school meetings to discuss the school set-up and concerns they have.